rainsworth/intro-to-github/04_GitHubTour.md

 # GitHub Interface Tour and Jargon Busting

+One barrier to using Git and GitHub is that it can seem difficult to learn, because a lot of the terminology will be unfamiliar to newcomers.
+However, once you get used to the [GitHub Flow](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/github-flow), it will transform the way that you work - and the best way to learn is to dive right in!

 ## Interface Tour

 1. GitHub home page: https://github.com/ (sign up or log in!)